greg-crl/performance-workshop-2/README.md

 The exercises can be performed from a SQL client that can connect to the cluster.
 The student can use a local copy of `cockroach` if they have one, or they can remote login to one of the nodes of the cluster and communicate with the local process.

 The student will need to load the accompanying CSV into the database.
 We’ll be loading it from `nodelocal` on one of the cluster nodes, so we’ll need the CSV placed wherever the SQL client is running.
-If the student will be remoting into one of the cluster nodes, execute the following 2 commands:
+If the student will be remoting into one of the cluster nodes, execute the following commands:

 ```
 roachprod put users.csv $CLUSTER:1
 roachprod put users_colfam.csv $CLUSTER:1
+roachprod put orders.csv $CLUSTER:1
+roachprod put orderitems.csv $CLUSTER:1
+roachprod put products.csv $CLUSTER:1
 roachprod ssh $CLUSTER:1
 ```